stgatev/express-template/README.md

 #### Tasks Configuration
 Visual Studio Code can run *tasks*.
 To run a task, open the Command Palette (View->Command Palette or *Ctrl-Shift-P*), then select "Run Task" command, and select the task to run.

-- **build** invokes the TypeScript transpiler and converts the TypeScript code to JavaScript, ready for execution.
+- The **build** task invokes the TypeScript transpiler and converts the TypeScript code to JavaScript, ready for execution.
 The **build** task is also set as a default build task so it can be invoked with "Tasks: Run Build Task" command (*Ctrl-Shift-B*).

-- **test** runs all unit and integration tests.
+- The **test** task runs all unit and integration tests.
 The task is configured as a designated test task in Visual Studio Code, and can be executed directly with "Tasks: Run Test Task".